WIMI

-WIMI (99.7 FM, "The Storm") is a radio station broadcasting a Classic Rock format.
-Licensed to Ironwood, Michigan, it first began broadcasting in 1974, with its signal covering most of the western Upper Peninsula and the extreme northern portion of Wisconsin; because of the effects of tropospheric ducting, it is also easily heard across Lake Superior in Duluth, Minnesota to the point that in 2017, it asked the FCC to move a recently launched VCY America translator on 99.7 in Duluth to move dial positions due to crossover interference (it moved to 97.7).
+WIMI (99.7 FM, "The Storm") is a radio station broadcasting a classic rock format.
+Licensed to Ironwood, Michigan, it first began broadcasting in 1974, with its signal covering most of the western Upper Peninsula and the extreme northern portion of Wisconsin; because of the effects of tropospheric ducting, it is also easily heard across Lake Superior in Duluth, Minnesota to the point that in 2017, it asked the Federal Communications Commission to move a recently launched VCY America translator on 99.7 in Duluth to move dial positions due to crossover interference (it moved to 97.7).

 History

 After years as a construction permit (including briefly being WJMS-FM), WIMI went on the air Thursday, November 13, 1975.
 Initially, the station ran Drake-Chenault's "Hitparade" format (later Contempo 300); the station used Drake programming well into the 1980s and eventually morphed into an adult hits format.
-In 2017, the station switched from a variety of AC formats to all classic rock.
+In 2017, the station switched from a variety of adult contemporary formats to classic rock.
 Local personalities include Bill Swift and Sam Erspamer.